ajsteinmetz/ajsteinmetz.github.io/about.md

 </a> 🔗 [INSPIRE-HEP](https://inspirehep.net/authors/1796313) 🔗 [Google Scholar](https://scholar.google.com/citations?user=fJBK1GIAAAAJ) 🔗 [arXiv](https://arxiv.org/a/steinmetz_a_1.html) 🔗 [GitHub](https://github.com/ajsteinmetz)
 - 🎉 **Social & Fun:** [BlueSky](https://bsky.app/profile/ajsteinmetz.com) 🔗 [AstroBin](https://www.astrobin.com/users/djinn/) 🔗 [Wikipedia Userpage](https://en.wikipedia.org/wiki/User:CosmologicalDefect) 🔗 [LinkedIn](https://www.linkedin.com/in/ajsteinmetz/)
 - **My Erdős number is 5.** [(Source)](https://mathscinet.ams.org/mathscinet/freetools/collab-dist?source=1443426&target=189017)

-The name of this blog _"... a stubbornly persistent illusion."_ comes from Albert Einstein, who upon hearing of his dear friend Michele Besso's passing, wrote a letter to Besso's family which ended on the hopeful note:

-> _"Now he has departed from this strange world a little ahead of me.
-That means nothing.
-People like us, who believe in physics, know that the distinction between past, present, and future is only a stubbornly persistent illusion."_

-If time is fully merged with spatial dimensions as Special Relativity suggests, then the past is never gone.
-It is merely an address to a street we can no longer travel to.